BaisilG/Streams/README.md

 **Streams** provides extensions to [`Stream`](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream) to make it easier to work with text streams.
 This includes both new `Stream` types, and extension methods for all streams.

+This is a closed source project, but issues and requests for the library can be filed here.

 # Documentation:

 Thanks to [GitHub Pages](https://pages.github.com/), documentation is available [here](https://Stringier.github.io/docs/)